bazelbuild/bazel/site/versions/master/docs/external.md

 bazel run //src/tools/generate_workspace
 ```

-Note that you need run this from your Bazel source folder even if you build your binary from source.
+Note that you need run this command from your Bazel source folder even if you
+build your binary from source.

 You can specify directories containing Bazel projects (i.e., directories
 containing a `WORKSPACE` file), Maven projects (i.e., directories containing a